 Watching them helps me receive the world in a whole new way.
 A glimpse into the perspective of all things a new.

-Jessie and Brendan have been married since 2010 and their passion for a full life in Alaska lead them to purchase land outside of Hope, Alaska where they have been building their own home together since 2011.
+Jessie and Brendan have been married since 2010.
+They love to travel together both throughout Alaska and abroad.
+Their passion for a full life in Alaska lead them to purchase land outside of Hope, Alaska where they have been building their own home together since 2011.

-To commemorate this special time, these two reached out to me about making some maternity photographs for them.
-For our Alaska Maternity Portrait Photographic Experience, we decided to check out their favorite walking trail near their home that looks out over the Turnagain Arm and the Chugach State Park landscape.
+To commemorate this special time, Jessie and Brendan reached out to me about making some maternity photographs for them.
+For our Alaska Maternity Portrait Experience, we decided to explore their favorite walking trail near their home that looks out over the Turnagain Arm and the Chugach State Park landscape.

 Here are some of their favorites from our photo experience.
 I can not wait to meet the new addition to their family!
 Congrats you two! -M